vineethj1729/GitHub-Copilot/README.md

 # GitHub-Copilot
-This repository will use for you if you are new to Github copilot.
+This repository will use for you if you are a newbie to Github copilot.